Opportunities for Adult Students:

 Up to $2,500 for a graduate from West Forsyth High School from the class of 2021 or earlier.
 The applicant must have demonstrated financial need and a commitment to pursue a credential for advancement in a chosen career.

 Up to $2,000 for a student who graduated from high school before 2022 who is a resident of Forsyth County.
-Applicants must be either working towards completing an academic or vocational program, with preference given to students planning to or currently attending Winston-Salem State University.
+Applicants must be either working towards completing an academic or vocational program.
+Preference given to students planning to or currently attending Winston-Salem State University.

 Up to $2,500 for two high school graduates who are residents of Forsyth County and seeking a degree or credential in the healthcare field.
 Both graduating seniors or adult students may apply.